The-OpenROAD-Project/OpenLane/designs/README.md

         <td align="justify">
             This is the log file containing the best run for each design in a specific exploration.
 The log file will be used to determine the name of the configuration file to update from.
             The csv file provided must one occurance of each design.
-            To tolerate custom log files, the script only exctracts the name of the design, its corresponding configuration file path, and whether the design passed or not by reading the runtime.
+            To tolerate custom log files, the script only exctracts the name of the design, its corresponding configuration file path, and whether the design passed or not by reading the flow_status.
 If there were more than one occurance of the same design, the last occurance will override others.
         </td>
     </tr>
       <tr>